Categorifications of Non-Integer Quivers: Type $I_2(2n)$: Preliminaries

 This paper will be working with a particular family of $R$-quivers and exchange matrices over $R$.
-Namely, we will be working with exchange matrices of type $\Iiin$ over the ring $R=\integer[2 \cos \frac{\pi}{2n}]$, whose corresponding $R$-quiver we will denote by
+Namely, we will be working with exchange matrices of type $\Iiin$ over the ring $R=\integer[2 \cos \frac{\pi}{2n}]$ whose ordering is induced by $\mathbb{R}$.
+We will denote the corresponding $R$-quiver of $\Iiin$ by

 where the weight of the unique arrow is given by its label.

 The quiver $Q^\Iiin$ is associated to a \emph{non-crystallographic root system} that is related to the Coxeter group $\Iiin$ in the sense of \cite{Deodhar}.
 The non-crystallographic root system of type $\Iiin$ has $2n$ positive roots, two of which are simple.
 Being non-crystallographic, the root system can appear in various forms which depends on the relative lengths of the simple roots.
 This paper will work with two versions of the root system.